davidgumberg/prnotes/29122/consider_eviction.md

 {
     AssertLockHeld(cs_main);

-    // [Get the CNodeState of our peer, validation critical so protected by cs_main ] CNodeState &state = *State(pto.GetId());
+    // [ Get the CNodeState of our peer, validation critical so protected by cs_main ] CNodeState &state = *State(pto.GetId());

-    /* [From struct CNodeState:
+    /* [ From struct CNodeState:
      *   "Any peer protected (m_protect = true) is not chosen for eviction.
 A peer is
      *   marked as protected if all of these are true:
      *   - its connection type is IsBlockOnlyConn() == false
      *   - it gave us a valid connecting header
      *   - we haven't reached MAX_OUTBOUND_PEERS_TO_PROTECT_FROM_DISCONNECT yet
      *   - its chain tip has at least as much work as ours"] */

-    // [If not protected, if full outbound or block relay connection] if (!state.m_chain_sync.m_protect && pto.IsOutboundOrBlockRelayConn() && state.fSyncStarted) {
+    // [ If not protected and is a full outbound or block relay connection: ] if (!state.m_chain_sync.m_protect && pto.IsOutboundOrBlockRelayConn() && state.fSyncStarted) {
         // This is an outbound peer subject to disconnection if they don't
         // announce a block with as much work as the current tip within